 This is one of my favorite churches in Iceland.
 It is small, cute and blue!
 If you like churches or old-fashioned architecture it is definitely worth the drive to Seyðisfjörður, which is a lovely little town with lots of character.
 Some scenes from The Secret Life of Walter Mitty were filmed here, and the town is becoming better known as the East's creative hub as it hosts the annual LungA arts festival.

-If you want to spend some quality time discovering the secrets of the East Fjords, we highly recommend Nordic Visitor's Scenic Ring of Iceland self drive tour, which gives you more days between Southeast and Northeast Iceland than other circle tours.
+If you want to spend some quality time discovering the secrets of the East Fjords, we highly recommend Nordic Visitor's Iceland Full Circle at Leisure self drive tour, which gives you more days between Southeast and Northeast Iceland than other circle tours.

 This post is part of our “My Destination” series, in which we ask our staff to tell us about their favourite highlights from our Nordic destinations.
 Would you like to ask your own questions about planning a trip up north?
 Drop us a line!